3232-NOC

 Acupuncturists usually require:

-• Some university undergraduate studies in liberal arts and science
+• Some university undergraduate studies in science and training in a related health care discipline, or

 Traditional Chinese medicine practitioners usually require:

-• A four- to five-year diploma in traditional Chinese medicine, majoring in acupuncture and herbology
+• A four- to five-year diploma program in traditional Chinese medicine from a private institute, or

 Traditional Chinese medicine herbalists usually require: